Glossary

 Ontology Graph Projection

 The mapping between an ontology as represented in some formalism such as OWL ontology onto a Graph.
 This is a non-trivial process, because OWL ontologies are not natively represented as graphs, instead they are represented as collections of Axioms.
 The most common projection is the RDF mapping, but this results in a structure that is not well suited to graph operations due to the use of Blank Nodes to represent OWL expressions.
-OAK makes use of a simple projection where OWL existential axioms are mapped to Edges, similar to Relation Graph.
+OAK makes use of a simple projection where common constructs such as OWL existential axioms are mapped to Edges, similar to Relation Graph.
+OAK also projects some axiom types that are not yet projected in relation graph, such as those between individuals.

 Relation Graph